 One of the habits many Beyond Diet members find to be hardest to kick is their love of diet soda.

-It's important to realize, though, that that glass of soda you're having with lunch (and dinner) is one of the single worst things you are putting in your body.
+It's important to realize that the can of soda you're having with lunch (and dinner) is one of the single worst things you are putting in your body, and is a huge contributor to weight-gain, despite its lack of calories.

 Drinking soda also increases your likelihood of being overweight by upwards of 50%!

-It turns out that aspartame and sucralose, the sweeteners in diet sodas, may trick you into thinking you're getting something sweet for free, but your brain isn't fooled.
+It turns out that aspartame and sucralose, the sweeteners in diet sodas, may trick you into thinking you're getting something sweet for free, but your brain doesn't like being tricked.

 So even if you absolutely love a can of diet soda with your lunch, if you really want to know how to lose weight effectively, you really should consider tossing your soda in the trash bin.